NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 apt install awscli
 ```

 Then configure and paste your previously created access key ID and value.
-Your default region name, and the output format (XML or JSON)
+Your default region name, and the output format (xml or json) in lowercase.

 ```sh title="Configuring the aws cli" {3, 4}
 aws configure